Genomic-Medicine-Linkoping/JASEN/assets/spa-typing_primers/README.md

 # Directory contents

-This directory contains conserved primer sequences used to extract SPA gene from assembled *Staphylococcus aureus* genome using [exonerate](https://www.ebi.ac.uk/about/vertebrate-genomics/software/ipcress-manual)'s `ipcress` program.
+This directory contains sparepeats sequences (`sparepeats.fasta`) and spatypes (`spatypes.txt`) currently used in extracting SPA gene variant information from *Staphylococcus aureus* samples.
+Spatyping is performed using [HCGB-IGTP/spaTyper](https://doi.org/10.5281/zenodo.4063625).